Hogan Lovells

-Hogan Lovells (/'lʌvəlz/ LUV-əlz) is an American-British law firm co-headquartered in London and Washington, DC.
+Hogan Lovells (/'lʌvəlz/ LUV-əlz) was an American-British law firm co-headquartered in London and Washington, DC.
 The firm was formed in 2010 by the merger of the American law firm Hogan & Hartson and the British law firm Lovells.
-As of 2024, the firm employed about 2,800 lawyers, making it the sixth largest law firm in the world.
+As of 2024, the firm employed about 2,800 lawyers, making it the sixth-largest law firm in the world.

-In 2022, Hogan Lovells was ranked as the twelfth largest law firm in the world by revenue, generating around US$2.6 billion.
+In 2022, Hogan Lovells was ranked as the twelfth-largest law firm in the world by revenue, generating around US$2.6 billion.
 Revenue per lawyer exceeds US$1million.

+In December 2025, Hogan Lovells announced that they will merge with Cadwalader, Wickersham & Taft to form Hogan Lovells Cadwalader.
+The merger completed on 1 July 2026.